Passing structure to functions in c programming with example c tutorial

 };

-// Inner structure nested inside the Date structure
+// Defining a Student structure with a nested Date structure

 struct Student {